maclevison/routines-react/README.md

-# Next Boilerplate
+# Routines

-This is a [Next.js](https://nextjs.org/) boilerplate to be used in NextJS projects.
+Routines is a small project to expose the daily routines of important Brazilian designers, to inspire other people into your routines.

 ![ci](https://github.com/maclevison/next-boilerplate/actions/workflows/ci.yml/badge.svg)